mschauer/CausalInference.jl/docs/src/index.md

 # CausalInference.jl

-Julia package for causal inference, graphical models and structure learning with the PC algorithm.
-This package contains for now the classical (unstable) the PC algorithm [`pcalg`](@ref), tested on random DAGs by comparing the result of the PC algorithm using the *d*-separation oracle using Chickering's DAG->CPDAG conversion algorithm (implemented as [`dsep`](@ref) and [`cpdag`](@ref) in this package).
+A Julia package for causal inference, graphical models and structure learning with the PC algorithm.
+This package contains for now the classical (unstable) PC algorithm [`pcalg`](@ref), tested on random DAGs by comparing the result of the PC algorithm using the *d*-separation oracle with the CPDAG computed with Chickering's DAG->CPDAG conversion algorithm (implemented as [`dsep`](@ref) and [`cpdag`](@ref) in this package).

 See the [Library](https://mschauer.github.io/CausalInference.jl/latest/library.html) for other implemented functionality.

-The algorithm use the Julia package [LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl).
-Graphs are represented by sorted adjacency lists (vectors in the implemention), CPDAGs are just `DiGraph`s where unoriented Edges are represented by a forward and a backward directed edge.
+The algorithms use the `SimpleGraph` and `SimpleDiGraph` graph representation of the Julia package [LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl).
+Both types of graphs are represented by sorted adjacency lists (vectors of vectors in the LightGraphs implemention).

+CPDAGs are just modelled as `SimpleDiGraph`s, where unoriented edges are represented by a forward and a backward directed edge.

 ## Performance